ArtemyYours/Spring-Hibernate-Jpa-Example/README.md

 # Spring-Hibernate-Jpa-Example

-**All tasks including "bonus tasks" performed.
+**All tasks including "bonus tasks" are performed.
 RabbitMQ was used instead of ActiveMQ, because i'm more familiar with it.**

 Please, use **docker.compose** for postgresql and rabbitmq local instances creation, before testing the app.